Which underwater camera should you choose?

 Compactness

-Today’s best waterproof cameras
+The best waterproof cameras in this guide

 1. OM System Tough TG-7

-For the most part, it has the same features as the TG-6, including a 12-megapixel sensor, TruePic VIII processor, drop resistance to 2.1 metres, immersion to 15 metres, frost resistance to -10°C, a 25-100mm f/2-4.9 lens, Wi-Fi so you can control the camera with your smartphone (via the OI.
-Share application), GPS to locate your photos (useful if you’re snorkelling), 4K video and, as always, the ability to shoot in Full HD at 120fps.
-Note that this is the only camera on the list that can take photos in RAW format, ideal for underwater shots.
+For the most part, it keeps the same core features as the TG-6, including a 12-megapixel sensor, TruePic VIII processor, drop resistance to 2.1 meters, waterproofing to 15 meters, freezeproofing to -10°C, a 25-100mm f/2-4.9 lens, Wi-Fi for smartphone control (via the OI.Share app), GPS to locate your photos (useful when snorkeling), 4K video, and the ability to shoot in Full HD at 120 fps.
+Note that this is the only camera on the list that can shoot in RAW format, which is ideal for underwater photos.

 See the Olympus Tough TG-7 on Amazon